Review: NT Live - Hamlet (2025) | National Theatre

 Deputy Artistic Director of the National Theatre Hastie was previously responsible for Sheffield Crucible's groundbreaking 'Standing at the Sky's Edge'.
 His new production of Hamlet for the National, for the most part, stays faithful to Shakespeare's original language and plot:

-It's a lot for an already contemplative young prince to deal with, and angry and overcome with grief, Hamlet's erratic behaviours see him labeled not only sad but mad.
+It's a lot for an already contemplative young prince to deal with!
+Angry and overcome with grief, Hamlet's erratic behaviours see him labeled not only sad, but mad.
 Not unexpectedly from a Shakespearean tragedy, Hamlet's actions and inactions lead to a host of bloody events, but also produce some timeless, iconic quotes and deep, thought-provoking questions.

 Hastie's Hamlet opens in complete darkness.
 Torchlights reach out into the auditorium, and the dead King's ghost appears out of the shadows.
 I loved this opening scene!
-It's an exciting and intriguing introduction to this well-trodden tale, and must've been even more impactful, in person, at the theatre.
-For the 'NT Live' cinema screening the dark, spooky feel does still translate, and as the lights come up, the players are revealed to be in a lavish grand ballroom with finely detailed paintings lining the walls.
+It's an exciting and intriguing introduction to this well-trodden tale, and must've been even more impactful in person, at the National Theatre.
+For the 'NT Live' cinema screening the dark, spooky feel does still translate through the screen, and as the lights come up, the players are revealed to be in a lavish grand ballroom with finely detailed paintings lining the walls.

-Ben Stones' sets are exquisite throughout this Hamlet with the staging for the 'play within a play' - The murder of Gonzago - in particular here beautifully conceived and executed.
-The thick, red curtains and audience seating are well designed to allow us a perfect birds eye view of Claudius's reaction to the play in their royal theatre, as we watch from our seats in the theatre (or at the cinema.)
+Ben Stones' sets are exquisite throughout this Hamlet with the staging for the 'play within a play' - The Murder of Gonzago - in particular beautifully conceived and executed.
+Complete with thick red curtains and audience seating, this scene is well designed to allow us a perfect birds-eye view of Claudius's reaction to the play in their royal theatre, as we watch from our seats in our theatre (or at the cinema.)
 Clever!

 However In the lead role of Hamlet, Hiran Abeysekera delivers Shakespeare's soliloquies so lightly and fast that it's easy to miss the importance of some key lines.
 This is where the production would be forgiven for taking a moment to breathe; to ensure that the audience feels the full-force of Hamlet's words and the consequences of his contemplations.